 The Tumut and Gundagai team selections were published before the match in the Tumut & Adelong Times, the Adelong & Tumut Express and the Gundagai Times.
 However none of the post match reports list the players that took to the field that day.
-Gundagai scorer Bert Davis was not in the lists of the selected, while selection Jim Slater broke his kneecap three days before the match.
+Gundagai scorer Bert Davis was not in the lists of the selected, while chosen Jim Slater fractured his kneecap in a game three days before the Cup match and never played again.
 So the list includes reserves and Davis.

 THE TUMUT TEAM